 The Peggy Dixon Award

-This award was inaugurated by the EDC in 2006 to celebrate Peggy’s memory.
-It is presented at the EDC Biennial Conference for outstanding services to early dance.
+This award was inaugurated by the EDC in 2006 to celebrate Peggy’s memory and honour those working in the field of early dance.
+It is presented at the EDC Biennial Conference to reward outstanding services to early dance.
 The recipient receives an engraved silver salver, held for two years, and a framed certificate to keep.

 Janet Hauton Grants

 Janet Hauton, founder of Grantham Danserye, passed away in 2010 after a lifetime devoted to dance.
-She left a considerable sum to the Early Dance Circle to continue her mission to expand and enrich knowledge of and participation in dance.
+She left a considerable sum to the Early Dance Circle to continue her mission to expand and enrich knowledge of and participation in early dance.
 The Circle has begun to offer assistance to worthwhile projects in her name.
-If you would like further information about past recipients of this award, and how to apply, follow the link below.
+If you would like further information about past recipients of this award follow the link below.
+The maximum amount awarded as a Janet Hauton Grant is £3000.

 The Belinda Quirey Memorial Fund